brmcerqueira/deninject/README.md

 ### Token

-The 'Token' decorator is used to mark a class or method of a module with a specific token, this is useful for creating different constructors for the same class.
+The `Token` decorator is used to mark a class or method of a module with a specific token, this is useful for creating different constructors for the same class.

 As a class:
 ```ts